danmayer/s3_image_converter/README.md

 # clojure_image_mapper

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to grab all images in S3 bucket and apply a transformation to them.

 ## Usage

-FIXME
+Make sure you have your S3 credentials in `~/.aws/credentials`

+`lein run`

 ## License